connornishijima/Pixie/getting_started.md

 ## Microcontroller

-Any AVR/Arduino or ESP8266/32/derivative microcontroller can be used to control Pixie displays.
+Any AVR/Arduino, ESP8266/32/derivative, or SAMD microcontroller can be used to control Pixie displays.
 There is a Pixie library available for the Arduino IDE:

 ### Installing the Pixie Library